Tsedao/Safe-FinRL/README.md

 This is the open source implementation of a few important multi-step deep RL algorithms discussed in the [ICML 2021 paper](https://arxiv.org/abs/2103.00107).
-We implement these algorithms by Pytorch and mainly in combination with [TD3](https://arxiv.org/abs/1802.09477) and [SAC](https://arxiv.org/abs/1801.01290), and actor-critic algorithms for continuous control.
+We implement these algorithms by Pytorch and mainly in combination with [TD3](https://arxiv.org/abs/1802.09477) and [SAC](https://arxiv.org/abs/1801.01290), which are currently popular actor-critic algorithms for continuous control.
 Moreover, we apply the multi-step deep RL algorithms to the Financial Environment inspired by [FinRL](https://github.com/AI4Finance-Foundation/FinRL)